Generic Name: raltegravir (ral TEG ra veer)

 liver disease; or

-a history of mental illness or depression.
+mental illness or depression.

 It is not known whether raltegravir will harm an unborn baby.
 Tell your doctor if you are pregnant or plan to become pregnant while using this medicine.